Wells and Borings

 Sulfur bacteria can be difficult to remove once established in a well.
 Pre-work (such as scrubbing the well casing, using special treatment chemicals, and agitating the water before disinfection) may be necessary—especially if there are also iron bacteria.
 Contact a licensed well contractor to do this pre-work.

-If the Problem is in Groundwater
+If the problem is in groundwater

 Installing home water treatment or drilling a new well in a different formation are both options.
 Below are types of home water treatment effective at removing hydrogen sulfide gas.
 Learn more at the Home Water Treatment webpage.
+You can purchase and install a treatment unit on your own, or you can work with a water treatment professional.
+If you work with a treatment professional, make sure they are a licensed plumber or licensed water conditioning contractor by using the Minnesota Department of Labor and Industry’s License Lookup.

 - Activated carbon filters are effective for hydrogen sulfide levels less than 1 milligram per liter (mg/L).
 The gas is trapped by the carbon until the filter is saturated.
 Since the carbon filter can remove substances in addition to hydrogen sulfide gas, it is difficult to predict its service life.
 Some large carbon filters have been known to last for years, while some small filters may last for only weeks or even days.